Project-Globus/globus_repository/README.md

 Project Boiler Plate for UWyo COSC 4950/5
 =========================================
 Testing github

+This is my submission to test GitHub. - Taylor

 This is nothing more than a directory structure to use for starting a new project.
 It contains the following folders: